Sweeteners: The Good, the Bad, and the Ugly

 If you fight the sugar craving beast every day, try a sugar detox.
 Just get off it for 21 days.
 The first week can be hairy, but it’s worth it to not have that monkey on your back.
 Side effects: weight loss.
 Better and more even moods.
 Better energy.
 During these 21 days, you should steer clear of all sweeteners to retrain your palette.
 For the great beyond, it’s up to you to determine how much sweet stuff you can handle and in what forms, but I’ve compiled a list of the best and worst sweeteners.

 1. Xylitol: I’m a big fan of xyltiol.
 It was first used in Finland and is derived from the fiber of the birch tree.
 Get this: xyltiol doesn’t cause blood sugar spikes and crashes, doesn’t feed intestinal yeast, is actually good for teeth and gums (!), can be swapped out for regular sugar 1:1 in recipes, and is safe for diabetics.
 I can attest to the fact that it doesn’t jack you like regular sugar because I am very sugar sensitive (meaning i feel CRACKED OUT when i bake with sugar and taste test the batter repeatedly), and I don’t get the same effect when I use xyltiol.
 On another note, I actually use less xyltiol in recipes because I think a) most recipes call for too much sugar anyway and b) xylitol may actually be sweeter than cane sugar.
-Look for unrefined xylitol.
+This kind is 100 percent birch sugar, non GMO, not derived from corn.

 3. Raw honey, grade B maple syrup, molasses: I’m not *crazy* about using these sweeteners frequently (every day), but they are mineral and enzyme-rich and unrefined.
 Raw honey has some decent health benefits, and molasses is notoriously high in iron.
 These are natural sweeteners but are a bit higher on the glycemic index, meaning they may spike blood sugar, especially in sensitive individuals.
 When my clients ask me if honey is an acceptable sweetener, I tell them to notice how it makes them feel.
 If you feel that honey makes you crave more sugar when you eat it, avoid.

 1. Refined sugars: white cane sugar (sucrose), brown sugar, corn syrup, high fructose corn syrup.
-Avoid at all costs.
+Avoid corn syrup at all costs: it stresses the liver and increases oxidized fat.
 Chemicals used in the extraction process; highly processed; contains chemicals and anti-caking agents; all high on glycemic index, meaning sugar crash is imminent; leaches minerals from the body.

 2. Unrefined sugars: sucanat, turbinado, rapadura.
 These fancy sugars are the lipstick on the pig I described earlier.
 Although they aren’t as refined and stripped as white sugar, and some are even organic or extracted directly from sugar cane and dried, they still have the same action on the body as regular cane sugar.
 Organic and unrefined is a plus, but still high on glycemic index, causing blood sugar spikes, insulin surge, and cravings.